-This home comes with 4 beds/4baths, two car garage, installed kitchen, AC and central heating, central vacuum system, nice garden, up market area...more
+This home comes with 4 beds/4baths, a two-car garage, an installed kitchen, AC and central heating, a central vacuum system, a nice garden, an upmarket area...more.

-Real Estate is a High Order Capital Good and will be adversely affected by the economic depression, the over-supply, higher interest rates, lower real income and aging Baby boomers...but any crisis also offers opportunities and opportunities we have if we can buy NEW Homes at half the price it would cost to built them today......AND Real Estate is better than Fiat Paper Money and Treasuries.
+Real Estate is a High Order Capital Good and will be adversely affected by the economic depression, the over-supply, higher interest rates, lower real income, and aging Baby boomers...but any crisis also offers opportunities and opportunities we have if we can buy NEW Homes at half the price it would cost to build them today......AND Real Estate is better than Fiat Paper Money and Treasuries.

 |PGA Village||The Lakes||Tradition|

-Increased taxation and expensive hard to get mortgages adds pressure on a market which is already suffering from lower demand as a result of lower Real Income and higher supply as a result of the Real Estate bubble and the retiring Baby boom generation..
+Increased taxation and expensive, hard-to-get mortgages add pressure on a market that is already suffering from lower demand as a result of lower Real Income and higher supply as a result of the Real Estate bubble and the retiring Baby boom generation.

-Following graphs are for Japan but also apply for other countries: USA, West-Europe, Belgium, The Netherlands, France, Spain, UK, Germany ....click here to select your country and see for yourself what to expect for the local Real Estate market.
-A narrowing base = Lower Prices, a widening base = Higher prices.
+The following graphs are for Japan but also apply to other countries: USA, West-Europe, Belgium, The Netherlands, France, Spain, UK, and Germany ....click here to select your country and see for yourself what to expect for the local Real Estate market.
+A narrowing base = Lower Prices, and a widening base = Higher prices.

-During the Weimar hyperinflation one month's rent barely paid for one loaf of bread.
-Many tend to forget that Real Estate (especially a home) wears out, gets old, is badly isolated,...During recessions and depressions Authorities do all they can to keep rents as low as possible (housing is part of the inflation indexes) and as a rule block rents during hyperinflation.
-As a result Landlords see their income and right amputated, the income on their property disappear and try to sell.
+During the Weimar hyperinflation, one month's rent barely paid for one loaf of bread.
+Many tend to forget that Real Estate (especially a home) wears out, gets old, and is badly isolated,...During recessions and depressions, Authorities do all they can to keep rents as low as possible (housing is part of the inflation indexes) and, as a rule, block rents during hyperinflation.
+As a result, Landlords see their income and right amputated, and the income on their property disappear, and they try to sell.

 My parents bought a small three-bedroom house in Texas in 1960 for the seven of us in the family.
-My brother and I shared one bedroom, my parents had the center bedroom and my three sisters shared the back bedroom.
+My brother and I shared one bedroom, my parents had the center bedroom, and my three sisters shared the back bedroom.
 The house cost about $12,000.
 Today it’s probably worth $120,000.
-My parents put down about 15%, that’s all they could afford on a 15-year mortgage.
+My parents put down about 15%, which they could afford on a 15-year mortgage.

 They didn’t look at it as an investment.
-At best they may have considered it a sort of savings plan.
-Owning a house was viewed as an expense just like operating a car.
-You might need shelter but painting and small repairs were constant.
+At best, they may have considered it a sort of savings plan.
+Owning a house was considered an expense, just like operating a car.
+You might need shelter, but painting and small repairs were constant.
 If someone had gone to them and suggested it was a great investment because housing could only go up, they would have looked at him like a goat with three heads.
 Housing an investment?
 Are you kidding?
-At best you might break even and it would take 18 months to sell.
+At best, you might break even, and it would take 18 months to sell.

-Home price drop in the USA exceeds the Great Depression.
+The home price drop in the USA exceeds the Great Depression.
 Home prices have fallen 26 percent since their peak in 2006, exceeding the 25.9 percent drop registered in the five years between 1928 and 1933, the housing data company said in a report on Monday.
-Prices fell 0.8 percent over the month...more
+Prices fell 0.8 percent over the month...more.